BlockSigner/cove/site/content/english/about.md

 {{% content %}}
 {{% heading %}}
-# Skribble builds trust in the digital world
+# Skribble builds trust <br class="hide-for-mobile">in the digital world
 Once upon a time there was the hand-written signature – today we sign with Skribble.
 {{% /heading %}}